 (2) X (3)

-This gets harder when you’re not using a system to track time.
+This can be more difficult when you’re not using a system to track employee time.
 Make sure you have a software solution that lets you track actual job times.

-Now, that gives you an idea of what you can pay your cleaners.
-It MUST leave room to cover your overhead costs (like office space rental, marketing costs, etc.) and make you a profit.
+Now, you have a good idea of what you can pay your cleaners.
+It MUST leave room to cover your overhead costs (like office space rental, marketing, etc.) and make you a profit too.

 If you charge your clients an hourly rate rather than a flat rate, then the margin is a little easier to calculate.